If you think you may have a gas leak, evacuate your home and call 911 immediately.

 While there are a lot of things to get done around the house that homeowners decide to take on by themselves, gas line repair ought to be left up to the specialists.
-It is the only way to ensure that your gas lines are both safe and effective, as well as up to all Cincinnati codes.
+It is the only way to ensure that your gas lines are both safe and effective, as well as up to all Sharonville codes.

-From putting in gas lines for a new stove or oven to doing repairs on gas lines for a heater in your garage, Knochelmann Service Experts’s years of experience have allowed us to do a host of gas line projects in the Cincinnati community, so no job is too much for our specialists.
+From putting in gas lines for a new stove or oven to doing repairs on gas lines for a heater in your garage, Knochelmann Service Experts’s years of experience have allowed us to do a host of gas line projects in the Sharonville community, so no job is too much for our specialists.